gxlydlyf/FlexLoginUI/README_en.md

 # FlexLoginUI

 Graphical authentication plugin for AuthMeReloaded.
 Supports Anvil login, 1.21.6+ Dialog UI login and Geyser Bedrock form login.

 > [!WARNING]
-> I may not have sufficient time for plugin development and testing.
-Issues reports are welcomed.
-Support for more login
+> I may not have sufficient time for further plugin testing and development.
+Feel free to submit bug reports or feature
+> requests via [issues](https://github.com/gxlydlyf/FlexLoginUI/issues).
+Support for additional authentication plugins,
-> plugins, Java versions and Minecraft versions may be added in future updates.
+> Java versions and Minecraft game versions may be added in future updates.

 ## Installation